Riele Downs: Early life and career

 In 2014, Downs was cast in her first starring role, on the Nickelodeon television series Henry Danger, playing the role of Charlotte, who is the best friend of the titular character.
-In 2017 she co-starred with Lizzy Greene in the Nickelodeon television film Tiny Christmas.
+In 2017, she co-starred with Lizzy Greene in the Nickelodeon television film Tiny Christmas.

 In 2022, Downs starred in the lead role of Darby Harper in the Hulu film Darby and the Dead.

+In 2024, Downs was cast as Carlesha Gaither in the Lifetime film Abducted Off the Streets: The Carlesha Gaither Story as part of its "Ripped from the Headlines" feature films that is based on the kidnapping of Carlesha Gaither.